×

 Product safety

-Products sold in New Zealand must be safe to use.
+The Consumer Guarantees Act 1993 provides a guarantee that goods supplied to a consumer be of acceptable quality, including that they be safe.
 Many products are covered by voluntary or mandatory product safety standards.
 These standards are written to test to a minimum level of quality safety to help prevent injuries or reduce the risk of them happening.

 Mandatory product safety standards(external link) — Product Safety